It (novel)

 It is a 1986 horror novel by American author Stephen King.
-It was his 22nd book and his 17th novel written under his own name.
-The story follows the experiences of seven children as they are terrorized by an evil entity that exploits the fears of its victims to disguise itself while hunting its prey.
-"It" primarily appears in the form of Pennywise the Dancing Clown to attract its preferred prey of young children.
+This is his 22nd book and his 17th novel written under his own name.
+The story follows seven children as they are terrorized by an evil entity called It, which exploits the fears of its victims to disguise itself while hunting its prey.
+It is a monstrous, shapeshifting predator that primarily appears in the form of Pennywise the Dancing Clown to attract its preferred prey of young children.